Templates to speed up your app development

 In the middle pane, you now see the project templates.
 The following illustration shows the list of project templates for Visual C#:

-There are three project templates available for all four programming languages:
+There are four project templates available for all four programming languages:

 - Blank App.
 A project with nothing in it.